inka3inka/Sorting_App/README.md

 * gulp.js

 ## Features
 * Add a random text to textarea.
-You can enter (or paste) lines of text.
+You can enter (or paste) lines of text or drop a text file.
 * Press SORT Button to sort alphabetically text entered to textarea.
+If you want, you can ignore white spaces at the beggining of the line.
 * Press SHUFFLE Button to shuffle the lines.
+* Press RESTORE Button to back to the first time entered text.
 * Press CLEAR Button to clear all the lines.

 ## Setup